 Buy a USB Wireless or Long Range Antenna

 I have one of the first, they certainly make a difference, and it’s one of the easiest ways to improve wifi signals anyhwere.
 Costing 10-50 USD they can improve the signal a bit or a lot (specially the long range antennas), depending on the model you buy.
 They take up little space but they do use more power than your internal antenna, so again remember to plug your laptop.
 Usually this is the most convenient way to boost the signal and be able to work online from the comfort of your room.
-There are lots of USB models; I have a small and portable Tp-Link Antenna (check on Amazon.com) ( Update May 2017: I have upgraded to a better and newer model of this laptop wifi antenna )which you can see below but as for the long range antennas the Alfa AWUSO36NH is apparently one of the best out there and may become another of those essential things to carry in a backpack when traveling.
+There are lots of USB models; I have a small and portable TP link antenna which has become one of those essential things to carry when traveling.

 Connect to Hidden Wireless Networks